Arabic – Saif Ghobash Banipal Prize

 The Saif Ghobash Banipal Prize for Arabic Literary Translation (into English) was established by Banipal Magazine and the Banipal Trust for Arab Literature.
 The prize is sponsored by the Saif Ghobash family in memory of their husband and father, the late Saif Ghobash (21 October 1932 – 25 October 1977) who was a passionate bibliophile, and is administered by the Society of Authors.

-The Saif Ghobash Banipal Prize is now open for submissions.
-Please apply below.
+The Saif Ghobash Banipal Prize is currently closed for submissions.

 The 2024 Saif Ghobash Banipal Prize shortlist